IATI/IATI-Extra-Documentation/en/organisation-standard/overview/organisation-file.rst

 Considerations
 --------------
-When producing the *organisation file*  using the **IATI organisation standard** the following should be considered:
+When using the **IATI organisation standard** to produce the *organisation file*, the following should be considered:

 * An IATI publisher should publish one *organisation file*.